 16. Add pages to the system’s home screen on Android

 Some pages deserve to be right on your phone’s home screen.
-Now you can add pages to your system’s home screen on Android by simply going to *Three Dot Menu* > Add To Home Screen.
+Now you can add pages to your system’s home screen on Android by simply going to the three-dot menu and tapping Add To Home Screen.

-17. Fast Action Button (FAB) available in tabs view
+17. Fast Action Button (FAB) available in tab view

-Improvements including tab preview – Multiple tweaks were made to the way in which FAB works.
-The Tab preview is the most visible one which makes switching between tabs more efficient.
+Multiple tweaks and improvements were made to the way in which the FAB works.
+The tab preview is the most visible one, making switching between tabs more efficient.